Crimean Bridge: After 2014 annexation and start of construction

 Aerial views of the Crimean Bridge in 2021.

 Following the Russian annexation of Crimea in March 2014 amid a sharp deterioration in Ukrainian-Russian relations, Russia declared it would unilaterally build the Kerch Strait bridge to connect the Russian mainland with the annexed Ukrainian peninsula.
 The project was strategic, an instrumental part of Russian plans to integrate the newly annexed territory into Russia.
 The project aimed to shift Crimean dependence on Ukraine and reduce Kyiv's leverage, remove Moscow's reliance upon inadequate sea and air links for supplying the peninsula, and allow Russia to independently supply Crimea, whose economy has become dependent upon significant subsidies from Moscow.
 The bridge has a symbolic purpose: it is meant to show Russia's resolve to hold Crimea, and as a "physical" attachment of Crimea to Russian territory.

 The announcement that Russia would build a road-rail bridge over the strait was made by the Russian president Vladimir Putin on 19 March 2014, just one day after Russia formally claimed Crimea.
 In January 2015, the contract for construction of the bridge was awarded to the SGM Group, whose owner Arkady Rotenberg (reportedly a close personal friend of Putin) was internationally sanctioned in response to the Russian military's involvement in Ukraine.
 SGM typically constructed pipelines and had no experience building bridges, according to BBC News.

 The construction of the Kerch Bridge took place without Ukraine's consent.
 The Ukrainian government has actively condemned Russian construction of the bridge as illegal because Ukraine, "as a coastal state with regard to the Crimean Peninsula", did not give its consent to such construction, and called on Russia to demolish "those parts of that structure located within temporarily occupied Ukrainian territory".
 Sanctions were introduced by the United States and the European Union against companies involved in the construction.

-Since December 2018 the United Nations General Assembly has repeatedly condemned the construction and opening of the bridge as "facilitating the further militarization of Crimea" and "restricting the size of ships that can reach the Ukrainian ports on the Azov coast".
+Since December 2018 the United Nations General Assembly has repeatedly condemned the construction and opening of the bridge as "facilitating the further militarisation of Crimea" and "restricting the size of ships that can reach the Ukrainian ports on the Azov coast".
 Russia, on the other hand, asserted that it "shall not ask for anybody's permission to build transport infrastructure for the sake of the population of Russian regions".